 - Reverb effects can pass for echo sounds, but without the amount of control, you could get for a dedicated echo effect pedal.

 - All three of these effects can be used to mimic one another, showing just how similar they are.

 - Reverb and echo effects can be used to create the same sound as a room reverb effect.

 Reverb vs Delay Effect

-For this concern, we’ve made a very detail comparison for reverb and delay effects.
+We’ve made a very detailed comparison of reverb and delay effects.
 Also made sure you read this if you wonder about the position of reverb and delay in guitar effect chain.

-Each of the effects we’ve looked at here take their own place in the history of music.
-All of these can be valuable tools in the arsenal of any guitar player.
+Each of the effects we’ve looked at here takes its own place in the history of music.
+These can be valuable tools in the arsenal of any guitar player.
 You can do some research and look into the best pedals for creating these types of effects.
 Having a dedicated pedal to each effect gives you much more potential and tonal capabilities than using one to do the job of all three.